-No Place Name Address/location Statement of significance Physical Description Management Category 33 Commercial Premises Lot 175 (No. 43) Old Perth Road, Bassendean The place has aesthetic value as an intact and simple expression of the Inter War Spanish Mission style.
+N Place Name Address/location Statement of significance Physical Description Management Category 33 Lot 175 (No. 43) Old Perth Road, Bassendean The place has aesthetic value as an intact and simple expression of the Inter War Spanish Mission style.
 The place has aesthetic value as a landmark in the Bassendean townsite streetscape.
-The place has historic value for its association with the development of the townsite in the 1930s The place has social value for its association with the provision of medical services from 1936 for several decades. located on a corner lot with a secondary frontage along James Street.
+The place has historic value for its association with the development of the townsite in the 1930s The place has social value for its association with the provision of medical services from 1936 for several decades. incorporates a narrow 4-paned casement at each corner.
+A secondary entrance is located in a covered porch at the western end of the façade with tiled concrete steps and ramped access.
+The west elevation is predominately roughcast render with brick dado below the three sash windows.
+A double storey brick and tile house, located on a corner lot with a secondary frontage along James Street.
 The façade with the main entrance faces James Street rather than Old Perth Road.
 The dwelling has an asymmetric plan form to the façade with a single storey section to the south of the main façade and another single storey porch to the north elevation; this is set behind the main James Street building line.
-The façade contains timber framed sash Considerable Category 2
+The single sash windows.
+Each sash window is divided by horizontal glazing bars.